epfl-ada/ada-2024-project-fadadudata2024/README.md

 This project takes a dive into the comedic rivalry between American and European films, uncovering the cultural quirks that make each side laugh.
 Using data from the CMU Movie Summary Corpus and OMDB, we analyze recurring themes, linguistic styles, and narrative structures to decode the essence of humor on both sides of the Atlantic.
 Do Americans favor slapstick and sarcasm, while Europeans lean toward dry wit and intellectual wordplay?
 Are certain jokes universal, or do some fall flat across cultural divides?
 We also explore representation dynamics—examining how gender and ethnicity shape the humor landscape—and investigate box office trends to see if Hollywood's blockbuster comedies outshine Europe's subtler charm.
 Through text analysis, visualizations, and linguistic modeling, this project aims to answer whether humor truly transcends borders or remains firmly rooted in cultural context.
 Laugh, learn, and decide which side of the Atlantic rules the comedy game!

 ## Datastory
-Our project's data story is available here.
-[INSERT LINK]
+Our project's data story is available at the following link: [Data Story](https://epfl-ada.github.io/ada-2024-project-fadadudata2024/)

 ## Repository Architecture